ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-Building a Real-Time Video Calling App with React & Node.js (From Scratch) - <a href="https://medium.com/illumination/building-a-real-time-video-calling-app-with-react-node-js-from-scratch-46a4b1b93df0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ⚡ Node.js Advanced Hacks: Unleash Peak Performance and Scalability  - <a href="https://medium.com/illumination/node-js-advanced-hacks-unleash-peak-performance-and-scalability-c54fcc6a3870?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neha Singh`**
+✍️ **posted by `Tech Enthusiast`**

-<blockquote>how a real video calling application actually works, and how you can build…
+<blockquote>Master the subtle art of Node.js optimization to build backends that are not just functional, but formidable.
 Continue reading on ILLUMINATION »</blockquote>

 <h3>2.
-Beyond console.log: Finding Hidden Problems in Your Node.js App - <a href="https://javascript.plainenglish.io/beyond-console-log-finding-hidden-problems-in-your-node-js-app-0355ab5d39ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Slow APIs with Powerful Caching Strategies in Node.js - <a href="https://medium.com/@yousafbilal293/stop-slow-apis-with-powerful-caching-strategies-in-node-js-7d58314b20c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `Yousaf Bilal`**

-<blockquote>Debugging is not just about finding errors.
-It is about understanding how your “waiter” (the Event Loop) spends his time.
-When you move…
+<blockquote>Boost API Speed with Smart Node.js Caching
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Behind the Scenes of NestJS: An HTTP Request’s Road Trip  - <a href="https://medium.com/@hossam.hatem/behind-the-scenes-of-nestjs-an-http-requests-road-trip-6e78dc342655?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Is Not a Frontend Framework — So Why Do People Think It Is? - <a href="https://medium.com/@7akhilv/node-js-is-not-a-frontend-framework-so-why-do-people-think-it-is-a8deedf7ecec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hossam Hatem`**
+✍️ **posted by `Akhil V`**

-<blockquote>When a client sends a request to your NestJS application, it doesn’t just teleport straight into your controller.
+<blockquote>Node.js Is Not a Frontend Framework — So Why Do People Think It Is?
 Continue reading on Medium »</blockquote>

 <h3>4.
-Effortless Multi-Tenant Setup with Fastify and Sequelize (Part 1) - <a href="https://mbebars.medium.com/effortless-multi-tenant-setup-with-fastify-and-sequelize-part-1-e2bba4ba6ebf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Single Missing Index in MongoDB Cost Us $4,000 in AWS Fees - <a href="https://medium.com/@adesh.barve20/how-a-single-missing-index-in-mongodb-cost-us-4-000-in-aws-fees-5e970c8a7af9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahmoud Bebars`**
+✍️ **posted by `Webstack`**

-<blockquote>A smart AI once told me:
- “Don’t let perfect kill your launch.”
+<blockquote>A database index is like a map.
+Without it, your computer is lost, wandering through a forest of data, burning expensive electricity (and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Choosing the right web framework for your business - <a href="https://medium.com/@ashinmammu/choosing-the-right-web-framework-for-your-business-639742095b8f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Memory Leaks in Node.js: How I Found a 2GB Leak in Production - <a href="https://medium.com/@adesh.barve20/memory-leaks-in-node-js-how-i-found-a-2gb-leak-in-production-8c9032866bd6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aashin Mohammed A Z`**
+✍️ **posted by `Webstack`**

-<blockquote>The world as of now specifically the internet world has a lot and lots of framework which is good for options but may consume people a lot…
+<blockquote>Memory leaks are not magic.
+They are just objects that got lost in the system because we forgot to let go of them.
 Continue reading on Medium »</blockquote>

 <h3>6.
-5 Backend Projects That Teach You More Than 50 Tutorials - <a href="https://medium.com/codetodeploy/5-backend-projects-that-teach-you-more-than-50-tutorials-b87c8d909256?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Scalable Multi-Tenant SaaS with Sequelize and PostgreSQL Multi-Schema Architecture - <a href="https://medium.com/@handryos12/building-a-scalable-multi-tenant-saas-with-sequelize-and-postgresql-multi-schema-architecture-89ae118c2f22?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit Bisht`**
+✍️ **posted by `Handryos`**

-<blockquote>Because real learning starts when things break in production
+<blockquote>The Challenge: True Data Isolation in Multi-Tenant Applications
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Designing Secure Multipart File Uploads Using AWS S3 and Smart Signed URLs - <a href="https://medium.com/@1ayushgoyal007/designing-secure-multipart-file-uploads-using-aws-s3-and-smart-signed-urls-c704bed04c87?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js AbortController Everywhere: Cancellation-Safe Fetch, Streams, and Workers - <a href="https://medium.com/@kaushalsinh73/node-js-abortcontroller-everywhere-cancellation-safe-fetch-streams-and-workers-993cf26bd5b4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ayush Goyal`**
+✍️ **posted by `Neurobyte`**

-<blockquote>Uploading files to the cloud is the state of the art today.
-Whether it’s documents, images, videos, or backups, almost every modern…
+<blockquote>Stop wasting CPU, bandwidth, and patience.
+Use AbortController end-to-end so your Node apps can cancel work cleanly — across fetch…
 Continue reading on Medium »</blockquote>

 <h3>8.
-January 7 Node.js Release: What to Patch & How Fast - <a href="https://medium.com/@mehdibafdil/january-7-node-js-release-what-to-patch-how-fast-cb9ff846ca51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CryptoPulse: Asynchronous Processing, Real-Time Updates & Resilience in Distributed Systems - <a href="https://medium.com/@amitesh.kr/cryptopulse-asynchronous-processing-real-time-updates-resilience-in-distributed-systems-e7f0895b17dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `Amitesh Kumar`**

-<blockquote>Let’s be honest: nobody wants to deal with a security fire drill the first week back from the holidays.
+<blockquote>A deep dive into how CryptoPulse stays fast, responsive and stable under load
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-3 JavaScript Console Tricks I Wish I Knew on Day One - <a href="https://commitfrncs.medium.com/3-javascript-console-tricks-i-wish-i-knew-on-day-one-98440cb32fa3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Compiler to Coach: The Essential Guide to Engineering Management - <a href="https://medium.com/@bevinpavithran/from-compiler-to-coach-the-essential-guide-to-engineering-management-2f17d8e09a70?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Francis Ajayi`**
+✍️ **posted by `Bevin Pavithran`**

-<blockquote>I’m going to be honest with you: I’ve been console.log()-ing my way through JavaScript like it's my full-time job.
-Every variable, every…
+<blockquote>"Stop shipping code and start shipping teams: The ultimate multiplier's handbook."
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Taught Myself to Code for $0.
-Here is the Exact Toolkit I Used. - <a href="https://medium.com/@MuneebBudgetTech/zero-dollar-coding-bootcamp-professional-toolkit-39987577a9fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muneeb | Budget Tech Buddy`**

-<blockquote>Forget the $20,000 bootcamp loans.
-Here is the “open secret” of the tech industry: The tools we use at Google, Meta, and Microsoft are…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Best Programming Stacks for Freshers in 2026: The Ultimate Guide. - <a href="https://medium.com/thought-thinkers/best-programming-stacks-for-freshers-in-2026-the-ultimate-guide-6c80b28e5822?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Django IP Access Middleware — IP & Hostname-Based Route Protection for Your Django App - <a href="https://backdevkid.medium.com/django-ip-access-middleware-ip-hostname-based-route-protection-for-your-django-app-8c94f3ac66d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FutureLens`**

-<blockquote>“Image generated from Gemini”
-Continue reading on Thought Thinkers »</blockquote>

-<h3>4.
-Understanding SSL, TLS and HTTPS: The Ultimate Guide - <a href="https://medium.com/@sunil17bbmp/understanding-ssl-tls-and-https-the-ultimate-guide-a7abb5481561?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>SSL, TLS, and HTTPS form a powerful trio that work together to keep your data secure on the Internet.
-If you’ve ever wondered how these…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Top 5 UI Libraries to Build Stunning Interfaces Faster P2 - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-p2-7386a3075f18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Mohammad Hosseini`**

-<blockquote>Choosing the right UI library can save you hundreds of hours.
-Here’s my breakdown of the next top 5 contenders to consider for your next…
+<blockquote>Protecting specific routes in a Django application by IP address or hostname often requires custom middleware or complex reverse-proxy…
 Continue reading on Medium »</blockquote>

 <br/>